 - It’s a great way to show your gratitude for the great content someone in the community took to the time to provide

 - Every Post you “like” is logged in the “Likes Given” section of your profile activity so you can easily find things you found useful

 - When a post gets a lot of likes, it’s a signal to newcomers that the content is particularly useful, so every like you give helps the next person get to the good stuff that much faster

 Liking a Post is pretty darn easy.
-Just click the heart icon at the bottom of any Post.
-The heart will turn pink when you select it.
+Just click the thumbs up icon at the bottom of any Post.
+The thumb will turn teal when you select it.